Wild Facts About Wild Turkeys

 Who knows?
 You might emerge looking less like a butterball yourself.
 (Just joking.)

-Read on and you’ll learn some oddball turkey trivia and favorite wild turkey hideouts.
+Read on to learn some oddball turkey trivia and wild turkey hideouts.

 TURKEY FACT #2: Turkey droppings tell a bird’s sex and age.
 Male droppings are j-shaped; female droppings are spiral-shaped.
 The larger the diameter, the older the bird.

 TURKEY FACT #3: Feathers galore: An adult turkey has 5,000 to 6,000 feathers — count them!

 TURKEY FACT #4: Tom turkeys aren’t the only ones that swagger and fan their tail feathers to woo mates and ward off rivals.
 Some hens strut, too.